 If you look at this photo closely you can see that I actually have one frying pan in there lol.

 Okay so is a dishwasher for you?
 If you have no helper, yes it helps a lot.
 It’s not as easy as loading all the dirty dishes inside though.
 You have to remove leftovers like food and rice bits because those could clog up the drain.
 Dishwasher pacs are also not as widespread as regular dishwashing liquid and they cost a bit more.
 This uses hot water to wash so it helps with the grease.
-The time it takes for a cycle to finish depending on the level of wash you set.
+The time it takes for a cycle to finish depends on the level of wash you set.
 Our cycle usually takes 30 minutes.
 There’s no drying function so we have to dry what we washed with a clean cloth afterwards… or we just take them out in the morning (we cycle after dinner) and they’d be relatively dry.

 I don’t really remember how much this unit cost but I’m sure it’s way below P20k.